ikurennyi/tasks-management/README.md

 ## Notes and future TODOS

+According to the requirement `you can use Jest or Vue Test Utils` here for tests will be used a combination of Vitest (that is much easier to setup as we're using Vite here) and Vue Test Utils.

 _As this is not a final version of the application some "tasks" will be postponed._

 All todos have to be cleaned up before v.1.0.0

 1. [ ] Check if the root `cypress` folder is needed.
+2. [ ] Cleanup the `scripts` section in `package.json` (Note: Cypress will not be used as a component testing framework).